crumpelnik/h2-spatial-assessment-eu/README.md

 Data and code repository for
 **Rumpelnik, C., Zakeri, B., Surana, K.**
-*A spatially resolved assessment of green hydrogen diffusion in Europe.*
+*Spatially-Informed Demand-Side Policies for Green Hydrogen Diffusion in Europe.*

 ---